We are surrounded by technology at work, in our cars, and just about every aspect of our lives, including the kitchen.

 Refrigerators, ranges, cooktops, ovens and dishwashers are offering technological conveniences ranging from the ability to order groceries via Alexa and other personal assistants to blue tooth connectivity that allows homeowners to preheat an oven on their commute home via their smartphone.
 The Houzz survey found that 16 percent of homeowners upgraded appliances as part of their kitchen remodel and 11 percent picked appliances with color touchscreen displays.
 These displays offer a mind-boggling array of features.
 You can watch videos on YouTube, make video calls and use the touchscreen to control smart home devices through voice activation or touch screen and even search local restaurants.
 You can play music or watch a video while you cook and Google will save your place so you can check the recipe at any time.
 There are even displays that show you how to divide cakes into perfect portions for slicing.

 What’s the right technology for your new kitchen?
-Give us a call at 401-463-1550 or visit our showroom at 139 Jefferson Boulevard, Warwick, RI to determine how you can use emerging technology in your new kitchen to make your life easier, less stressful and more enjoyable.
+Give us a call at 401-463-1550 or visit our Design Center at 139 Jefferson Boulevard, Warwick, RI to determine how you can use emerging technology in your new kitchen to make your life easier, less stressful and more enjoyable.